questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

 ## How can I measure database performance using high-cardinality data?

-A popular way of measuring the throughput of time series databases is to use the Time Series Benchmark Suite, a collection of Go programs which generate metrics from multiple simulated systems.
-For measuring the performance of QuestDB, we create data in InfluxDB line protocol format which consists of ten 'tags' and ten 'measurements' per row.
+A popular way of measuring the throughput of time series databases is to use the Time Series Benchmark Suite, a collection of Go programs that generate metrics from multiple simulated systems.
+For measuring the performance of QuestDB, we create data in InfluxDB line protocol format, which consists of ten 'tags' and ten 'measurements' per row.

 ```bash